 The influence of these ideas has, it could be argued, led to a change in the nature of welfare provision and a reassessment of the role played by government.
-We can see this most noticeably in the changes introduced by New Labour governments (from 1997) onward).
+We can see this most noticeably in the changes introduced by:

+New Labour governments (from 1997 onward).
 They continued the reform of public welfare provision begun under previous governments, partly, as Wrigley argues, because of a commitment to keep to previous financial spending targets and partly because of an ideological change in perceptions of the nature and role of public welfare.
-Carey Oppenheim ('The Post Conservative Welfare State', 1998), for example, argues the key elements of the New Labour approach to public welfare were:
+Oppenheim (1998), for example, argues the key elements of the New Labour approach to public welfare were:

-- Reciprocity the idea welfare provision should be based on a system of 'rights and responsibilities'.
-Many original aspects of the welfare state were based on this idea (individuals make national insurance contributions, for example, in order to receive benefits if and when they are needed).
-New Labour took this idea further, however, in a couple of ways. - Policies such as the Child Support Agency (originally created by the Conservative government in 1993 and substantially reformed by New Labour), designed to promote 'individual responsibility' for family welfare.
-The Child Support Agency targeted singleparent families by requiring an 'absent parent' (one living apart from their
+Reciprocity - the idea welfare provision should be based on a system of "rights and responsibilities".
+Many original aspects of the Welfare State were based on this idea (individuals make national insurance contributions, for example, in order to receive benefits if and when they're needed).
+New Labour took this idea further, however, in a couple of ways:

+Policies - such as the Child Support Agency (originally created by the Conservative government in 1993 and substantially reformed by New Labour), designed to promote "individual responsibility" for family welfare.
+The Child Support Agency targeted single-parent families by requiring an "absent parent" (one living apart from their partner) to contribute to the financial upkeep of their children.

-- partner) to contribute to the financial upkeep of their children. - Participation: One aspect of the changing role of welfare provision (over the past five or so years) has been a desire to move away from a rigid, bureaucratic, professionally administered system to one where the consumers of welfare (or 'clients' as they're sometimes called) have greater involvement in the delivery of welfare (rather than simply being recipients of state aid).
+Participation: One aspect of the changing role of welfare provision (over the past 5 or so years) has been a desire to move away from a rigid, bureaucratic, professionally-administered system to one where the consumers of welfare (or "clients" as they're sometimes called) have greater involvement in the delivery of welfare (rather than simply being recipients of State aid).
 This has resulted in the development of a number of initiatives for delivering welfare and, by extension, a change in the relationship between public, private, voluntary and informal welfare providers.

-Although we will explore this idea in more detail in the following section, we can note for the moment how the state has developed a coordination role in the delivery of welfare.
-In other words, although government is still involved in welfare as a primary provider, its role has been modified to accommodate, sponsor and coordinate the activities of a variety of private, voluntary and informal groups.
-Craig et al (Developing local compacts, 1999), for example, studied the development of 'national compacts' involving 'joint working between government and the voluntary and community sectors' in areas such as:
+Although we'll explore this idea in more detail in a moment, we can note for the moment how the State has developed a:

+Coordination role in the delivery of welfare.
+In other words, although government is still involved in welfare as a primary provider, its role has been modified to accommodate, sponsor and co-ordinate the activities of a variety of private, voluntary and informal groups.
+Craig et al (1999), for example, studied the development of "national compacts" involving "joint working between government and the voluntary and community sectors" in areas such as:

-- Health Action Zones partnerships between the NHS, local authorities, community groups and the voluntary and business sectors. - The New Deal for Communities partnerships to tackle the problems of 'poor job prospects; high levels of crime; educational under-achievement; poor health and problems with housing and the physical environment'.
+• Health Action Zones - partnerships between the NHS, local authorities, community groups and the voluntary and business sectors.

+• The New Deal for Communities - partnerships to tackle the problems of "poor job prospects; high levels of crime; educational under-achievement; poor health and problems with housing and the physical environment".

-Sure Start - designed to deliver programmes related to 'early education, childcare, health and family support'.
+• Sure Start - designed to deliver programmes related to "early education, childcare, health and family support".

+Welfare to Work

-Welfare to work: A key element in the New Labour welfare strategy is to make a distinction between poverty (in the sense of economic hardship) and social exclusion (in the sense of social - but not necessarily economic - inequality).
-The original focus of the welfare state was the former; the new focus of welfare is the latter - and one way to promote social inclusion is through work (at least it is from a New Labour, social democratic, perspective).
+A key element in the New Labour welfare strategy is to make a distinction between poverty (in the sense of economic hardship) and social exclusion (in the sense of social - but not necessarily economic - inequality).
+The original focus of the Welfare State was the former; the new focus of welfare is the latter - and one way to promote social inclusion is through work (at least it is from a social democratic perspective).